afcastano/aws-gcp-migration/README.md

-# Migrate wordpress from AWS to GCP using velostrata
+# Migrate WordPress from AWS to GCP using velostrata

 ```
 **WORK IN PROGRESS**